gladiola/blog/_drafts/2018-06-15-XAMPP_webdav_Vulns.markdown

 - Can we prove that the attack box could get near the target files?
 - Why was the exploit file not being uploaded to target as in the examples?

+## Prove Commo
+The first thing to do was to prove that the two boxes could communicate.
+A simple `ping -c 5 <TARGET IP>` did it.
+Using a browser, it was possible to call `http://<TARGET IP>/webdav` and see Apache serving a "Webdav test page," although no login challenge and reply was given.
+It was just a plain html page.

 ## Annotated Bibliography
 \[1\] _____.
 INTERNET: [`https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/`](https://sourceforge.net/projects/xampp/files/XAMPP%20Windows/)